The Potteries Bottle Oven

 Sooty smuts clung to everything.

 The Clean Air Act of 1956 finally put a stop to their use and sealed the fate of the traditional coal-fired oven.
-Pottery manufacturers were forced to change but allowed seven years to fully adapt to the alternative methods and fuels.
+Pottery manufacturers were forced to change but were allowed seven years to fully adapt to the alternative methods and fuels.

-By July 1963 all bottle ovens and kilns were redundant, although just a few were used after the deadline.
+By July 1963 all bottle ovens and kilns were redundant, although just a few were used (illegally) after the deadline.
 The skills of the people who used them were redundant too.
 Their skills faded away.
 The rush to demolish, encouraged by the local council, began in earnest.

 Of these only 30 are potters' ovens, used for biscuit or glost firing.
 18 of these are within a very short walk of Gladstone Pottery Museum in Longton, the southernmost of Stoke-on-Trent's six towns.